S-PScripts/incognito-v123/README.md

 4. Follow the rest of the original instructions.

 # Notes:
+-> For me, the original method still worked with v126!
 -> Extensions can't block you! <br>
 -> No search history! <br>